Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Harbor Country

-Antiques, wineries, bakeries, and boutiques abound in Harbor Country, a collection of eight small towns tucked along the dunes in southwest Michigan.
-These charming little towns each offer something unique and are so much fun to explore.
+Antiques, wineries, bakeries, and boutiques abound in Harbor Country, a collection of small towns tucked along the dunes in southwest Michigan.
+Each one offers something unique and is fun to explore.
 Don’t miss Luisa’s Swedish Bakery in Harbert or Greenbush Brewing Co. in Sawyer.

 Warren Dunes State Park

-One of the top travel destinations in southwestern Michigan, with miles of shoreline, towering sand dunes that rise nearly 260 feet, hiking trails, and a popular campground.
+One of the top destinations in southwest Michigan, with miles of shoreline, towering sand dunes that rise nearly 260 feet, hiking trails, and a popular campground.
 It’s worth the climb to the top of Tower Hill for panoramic views of Lake Michigan.

-💡 INSIDER TIP: New Buffalo is super easy to get to.
-Beyond being right off I-94, you can take an Amtrak train from Detroit or Chicago directly to New Buffalo’s covered downtown train station.
-It’s one of my favorite car-free weekend getaways from the city.
+💡 INSIDER TIP: New Buffalo is one of my favorite car-free weekend getaways.
+Beyond being right off I-94, you can take an Amtrak train from Detroit or Chicago directly to New Buffalo’s covered downtown station.

 The iconic St. Joseph Lighthouse